Cabin baggage confusion costs traveller £11,000 Antarctic cruise

 “After hours of badgering the staff, my hand luggage could not be found.
 In it was my asthma spray.”

 She explained to ground staff that her medication was missing.
-They told the KLM captain, who decided she would not be able to make the 7,100-mile journey without the asthma spray.
+They told the captain of the KLM plane, who decided she would not be able to make the 7,100-mile journey without the asthma spray.

 “I was left with a member of staff who said she would try to put me on another flight the next day.
 I realised that without my hand luggage I would have the same problem.